hybris/cassandra-boshrelease/README.md

-# BOSH Release for cassandra-hybris
+# BOSH Release for cassandra

 ## Usage